 To enter the Contest and for more information on entry rules and contest resources visit www.writeonkids.org.

-WQED Pittsburgh has a proud history of honors, including 166 National and Mid-Atlantic Emmy® Awards, an Academy Award, and many, many others, including three Emmy® Awards for Station Excellence.
-WQED was founded in 1954 as the nation’s first community-supported broadcaster.
-WQED changes lives by creating and sharing outstanding public media that educates, entertains, and inspires.
-It is the parent company of WQED-TV (PBS); WQED Create; WQED World; WQED Showcase; WQED PBS KIDS Channel; Classical WQED-FM 89.3/Pittsburgh; Classical WQEJ-FM 89.7/Johnstown; the Pittsburgh Concert Channel at WQED-HD2 (89.3-2FM) and online at www.wqed.org/fm; local and national television and radio productions; WQED Interactive (www.wqed.org) and iQ: smartmedia, WQED’s Educational initiative (www.wqed.org/edu).
+WQED was an experiment in educational community-supported television that was the forerunner to PBS.
+Today, WQED is a multimedia powerhouse that is as much a part of Pittsburgh as the three rivers.
+WQED is WQED-TV (PBS); WQED World; WQED Create; WQED Showcase; WQED PBS KIDS Channel; Classical WQED-FM 89.3/Pittsburgh; Classical WQEJ-FM 89.7/Johnstown; the Pittsburgh Concert Channel at WQED-HD2 (89.3-2FM) and online at www.wqed.org/fm; local and national television and radio productions; WQED Interactive (www.wqed.org) and WQED Education (www.wqed.org/edu).

 All of the licenses for West Virginia Public Broadcasting are held by the West Virginia Educational Broadcasting Authority, an agency of the West Virginia Department of Education and the Arts, Kay Goodwin, Secretary.